southrivertech/titanmft.pub/readme.md

 Cornerstone Managed File Transfer (MFT) is an enterprise grade, cross-platform, secure managed file transfer solution available for Windows and Linux.
 Cornerstone MFT Server can be deployed in nearly any environment, Cloud, Docker or on-premise

-This repo contains general utilities, scripts, and documentation helpful for working with the [Cornerstone](https://www.cornerstonemft.com) solution from [South River Technologies](https://www.southrivertech.com)
+This repo contains general utilities, scripts, and documentation helpful for working with the [Cornerstone Managed File Transfer](https://www.cornerstonemft.com) solution from [South River Technologies](https://www.southrivertech.com)

 ## [/cloud-marketplace](https://github.com/southrivertech/cornerstone.pub/tree/main/cloud-marketplace)
 - This folder contains general utilities, scripts and documentation specific to the Cloud Edition of Cornerstone MFT which is available as a PAYG solution in [Amazon AWS Marketplace](https://aws.amazon.com/marketplace/search/results/?searchTerms=cornerstone+mft&CREATOR=84e24cf6-1dd0-4cde-b93e-aa2870b106f2&filters=CREATOR), Azure, and the Google Cloud Marketplace